FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 not being covered by corresponding increases in central government funding without

-imposing significant cuts in services year on year, the Budget seeks to maximise the available--- 6
+imposing significant cuts in services year on year, the Budget seeks to maximise the available
+---
+6

 income base in order to fund the above additional resources.
 I am recommending the difficult